dcfvg/diapaudio/README.md

 # diapodio

-Line up your photos with the sounds of the day in just a few seconds.
+Playback photos synced with recordings of that day.

 ## Live Demo